antoine77340/video_feature_extractor/README.md

 # Can I use multiple GPU to speed up feature extraction ?

-Yes ! just run the same script on another GPU, and the script will only process the videos that have not been processed yet.
+Yes ! just run the same script on another GPU, and the script will only focus on processing the videos that have not been processed yet.

 # What models are implemented ?
 So far, only one 2D and one 3D models can be used.